Site icon Texas Travel Talk

 Natural Bridge Caverns

-If you’re feeling it, the zip line course out there now is fun.
-But I have not been since it’s been added.
+If you’re feeling it, the zip line course available now is a lot of fun.
+However, I have not been since it was added.

-The Natural Bridge Wildlife Ranch next door is a drive-through ranch with over 45 animals.
+The Natural Bridge Wildlife Ranch, located next door, is a drive-through ranch featuring over 45 animals.
 Has a separate admission charge.

 South Padre Island